 The Final Word

 Finding the perfect five carat diamond ring may require just a little time and some strong contenders.
 You will find larger inventories of high-quality diamonds by shopping online with trusted vendors such as Whiteflash and Tiffany and Co (if you are happy with the premium).
 Giving yourself options and taking the time to establish a balance between beauty and budget will allow you to find the perfect diamond for your jewelry.
-Settings must be secure, cut should be paramount and all diamonds must carry an GIA or AGS certificate.
+Settings must be secure, cut should be paramount and all diamonds must carry a GIA or IGI certificate for lab diamonds.

 Take the time to carry out research, talk to specialist jewelers who are happy to pro-actively provide comprehensive image reports and videos.
 Please get in touch with me directly for free personalized advice as well.